-Ruru Hoong is a first-year PhD student in Economics at Harvard University and HBS.
+Ruru Hoong is a PhD candidate in Economics at Harvard & HBS.

 When not doing research, she likes to read, write, dance tango, listen to jazz, and throw clay ‘round a wheel (mostly to complement her excessive tea consumption).
-She is a 2020 graduate of Faber Academy and is currently editing her first novel.
+She is a 2020 graduate of Faber Academy and is currently writing and re-writing her first novel.
 Her latest writing can be found here.